Structured Questions — question_discipline

 What it owns

 question_discipline exists to make every question the seed agent asks the user structured.
-It works by gating every AskUserQuestion call against a small list of registered prefixes — only ceremonial questions (locks, approvals, plan-complete claims) get through.
-It applies on every AskUserQuestion, with one deliberate runtime exception for dispatched subagents.
+It works by gating every AskUserQuestion call against a small list of registered prefixes — only registered question forms get through.
+Most registered forms are ceremonies (locks, approvals, completion claims), and [WAITING] is the deliberate generic escape valve.
+It applies on the main agent’s AskUserQuestion surface, with one deliberate runtime exception for dispatched subagents. ⓘ

 How it works — batch-cascade against the registry